 Family connections are different from any other.
 Blood relatives share genes and family history that have their own special kind of bonds.
 Cousins can enjoy a unique connection with each other that goes beyond same-age friends.

 So often, God gives us earthbound experiences and illustrations to help us understand spiritual truths.
-When I think of the biblical injunction to “forsake not the assembling of yourselves together, as is the habit of some” (Heb.
-10:25), I think about how God wants us to connect with and enjoy our spiritual family the way we can enjoy our physical families.
+When I think of the biblical injunction to “forsake not the assembling of yourselves together, as is the habit of some” (Hebrews 10:25), I think about how God wants us to connect with and enjoy our spiritual family the way we can enjoy our physical families.

 When we hang out with our spiritual family, important conversations can happen simply because we’re together.
 There is fun to be had in these families, especially when people exercise the gifts God gave them.